realrhys/myusername.github.io/privacy-policy.en.md

   * certain information you may choose to share may be displayed publicly, such as your username and any content you post when you use interactive areas of our Website like our online forums;
   * in connection with a merger or sale of our company assets, or if we do a financing or are involved in an acquisition or any other situation where Information may be disclosed or transferred as one of our business assets;
   * in response to a request for information if we believe disclosure is in accordance with, or required by, any applicable law, regulation or legal process;
-  * if we believe your actions are inconsistent with our user agreements or policies, or to protect the rights, property and safety of any Volentix Party or others; and
+  * if we believe your actions are inconsistent with our user agreements or policies, or to protect the rights, property and safety of any Pythagoras Systems Party or others; and
   * with third parties where aggregate Information is disclosed which cannot be reasonably be used to identify you.

 ### Social Sharing Features